Grimace (composer)

 Grimace (fl. mid-to-late 14th century; [ɡʁi.mas]; also Grymace, Grimache or Magister Grimache) was a French composer-poet in the ars nova style of late medieval music.
 Virtually nothing is known about Grimace's life other than speculative information based on the circumstances and content of his five surviving compositions of formes fixes; three ballades, a virelai and rondeau.
+His best known and most often performed work in modern-times is the virelai and proto-battaglia: A l’arme A l’arme.

 He is thought to have been a younger contemporary of Guillaume de Machaut and based in southern France.
 Three of his works were included in the Chantilly Codex, which is an important source of ars subtilior music.
 However, along with P. des Molins, Jehan Vaillant and F. Andrieu, Grimace was one of the post-Machaut generation whose music shows few distinctly ars subtilior features, leading scholars to recognize Grimace's work as closer to the ars nova style of Machaut.
-His best known and most often performed work in modern-times is the virelai and proto-battaglia: A l’arme A l’arme.

 Identity and career

 Almost nothing is known about Grimace's life other than the authorship of five works: three ballades, a virelai and rondeau, all of which are formes fixes.
-Grimace's identity remains unknown and his mononymous name is a likely a sobriquet, similar to other composers of his time such as Zacar, Trebor, and possibly also Solage.
+Grimace's identity remains unknown and his mononymous name is likely a sobriquet, similar to other composers of his time such as Zacar, Trebor, and possibly also Solage.
 His name is recorded in medieval manuscript sources with multiple variants, including Grimace, Grymace, Grimache and Magister Grimache.
-Grimace is thought to be French or to have been active in the courts of southern France, since two of his ballades, Des que buisson and Se Zephirus/Se Jupiter (a double ballade), and the virelai A l’arme A l’arme are included in the Chantilly Codex, a 14th century manuscript containing almost exclusively secular music by French composers.
+Grimace is thought to be French or to have been active in the courts of southern France, since two of his ballades, Des que buisson and Se Zephirus/Se Jupiter (a double ballade), and the virelai A l’arme A l’arme are included in the Chantilly Codex, a 14th-century manuscript containing almost exclusively secular music by French composers.
 Similarities to the music of Guillaume de Machaut (c.
-1300 – 1377), the most significant composer of the 14th century, suggests they are contemporaries.
+1300 – 1377), the most significant European composer of the 14th century, suggests they are contemporaries.
 The strongest resemblance is found in Machaut's works from the 1360s and 70s, furthering that Grimace was a younger contemporary of Machaut, who flourished in the mid-to-late 14th century.
 Musicologist Gilbert Reaney speculated that Se Zephirus/Se Jupiter might have been written for Gaston III, Count of Foix and John I of Aragon.